-One of the most active volcanoes in the world, Mount Etna is among Italy’s most unique destinations for adventure travelers, oenophiles, and gourmands will appreciate the wealth of activities offered on its fertile soil.
-Because while volcanoes tend to be associated with destruction, they can also be a springboard for discovery and shed light on the history of an entire region.
+One of the most active volcanoes in the world, Mount Etna is a unique destinations for adventure travelers, oenophiles, and gourmands who will appreciate the wealth of activities offered on its fertile soil.
+Because while volcanoes tend to be associated with destruction, they can also be a springboard for discovery.
 Here are the top experiences you shouldn’t miss while you’re in Sicily.

 Visit Etna’s Volcanic Vineyards

 In the past 20 years, Etna’s volcanic wines have skyrocketed from obscurity to stardom, coveted by consumers who appreciate their balanced acidity, minerality and the dedication it takes to cultivate grapes in difficult conditions.
 Here you’ll find predominantly local varietals, including Nerello Mascalese and Nerello Cappuccio red grapes and Carricante and Catarratto white grapes, grown in a stout “alberello” style with vines that are low to the ground.

 For an excellent introduction to the volcano’s wines, take a private guided tour with Sunny Sicily, a boutique travel company that provides chauffeured, custom-made tours throughout the island.
 The Etna Wine Tour takes you to two estates where you’ll join the owners for a walk through the vineyards, wine tasting and light lunch.
 Pick-ups are arranged from all major cities on the eastern coast and promise a relaxing way to soak in views of the volcano.